HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/alleles.md

     When in one individual you find more than one variant, it is essential that you clearly indicate on which allele(s) variant(s) were found.

     - disease severity will depend on the combination of variants found;
     - in recessive disease, when two variants are on one allele, an individual is a carrier or you might not have found the variant on the second allele.

 !!! note "I find the notation `c.[76A>C]` without describing the second allele misleading; not enough researchers know this refers to only one of the two alleles present.
-Would using `c.[76A>C];[]` be OK?"
+Would using <code class="invalid">c.[76A>C];[]</code> be OK?"

     No, the recommended description is `LRG_199t1:c.[76A>C];[76=]`, i.e. `c.76=` for "no change" on the second allele.